Black Mold vs. Regular Mold: What’s the Difference?

 Black mold can present serious health issues if not addressed quickly.
 Read our guide to learn how to identify black and regular mold and how to remove both types.

-Mold is a fungus with a musty smell that thrives in moist environments.
-It can develop from a small nuisance into a full-blown health issue, causing rashes, sore throats, runny noses, and other sensitivities.
-Read our guide below to learn how to discern between regular mold and black mold, how to get rid of your mold problem, and how to prevent moldy environments in your house.
+Mold can develop from a small nuisance into a full-blown health issue, causing rashes, sore throats, runny noses, and other sensitivities.
+Read our guide below to learn how to tell the difference between regular mold and black mold, how to get rid of your mold problem, and how to prevent moldy environments in your house.

 Differences Between Black Mold and Regular Mold